craigmiller160/jvm-collection-benchmarks/README.md

 | Add 1 item    | 0.236 ms/op       | 0.714 ms/op                |                       |                              |                                             |
 | Add 100 items | 1.091 ms/op       | 5.444 ms/op                |                       |                              |                                             |
 | Remove 1 item | 0.360 ms/op       | 1.382 ms/op                |                       |                              |                                             |

+## Thoughts on the Results

+### Lists

+1. Prepend operations on java.util.List are extremely slow because of the need to shift the existing elements.
+I expected as much, but knowing that Vavr is most efficient with its prepend operations I felt it was important to include this for comparison.
+2. io.vavr.collection.List requires its prepend operations to be used in order to be efficient.
+This can lead to counter-intuitive ordering when building a list.
+In addition, its remove operations appear to work best at the end of the list, not the beginning.
+Overall it can be an extremely efficient data structure, but it has to be used very precisely in order to achieve this.

+### Sets

+1.

+### Maps

+1. io.vavr.collection.HasMap was slower across the board than I anticipated when compared to java.util.HashMap.